rogerpadilla/prouter/README.md

 * Proper [JSDoc](http://en.wikipedia.org/wiki/JSDoc) comments are used in all the [source code](https://github.com/rogerpadilla/easy-router/blob/master/js/easy-router.js).

 Unique features:
-* Send "flash" parameters between routes when navigating.
+* Send "flash" messages between routes when navigating.
 * Supports "off" optional-callback, called when leaving the current route.
 * Register listeners before and after the routes changes.
 * Cancel navigation by setting evt.canceled to true inside the callback for the event 'route:before'.